mivanic/GlobalTradeAnalysisProjectModelV7.jl/docs/src/index.md

 # Let's change the closure to the default (simulation) closure
 mc.fixed = deepcopy(fixed_default)

+# Drop the equations that are not needed for solution
+rebuild_model!(mc)

 # Start with the calibrated data
 mc.data = deepcopy(calibrated_data)

 ### TARIFF SCENARIO
 # Double the power of tariff